-\begin{proof} The validation of this theorem is inspired by the \emph{graphic calculus} in \cite{Ar1} that converts homotopies of loops in the functional space $\mathcal F_{\leq 2}$ into cobordisms (surgeries) of loops' patterns in $A$ with $2$-moderate tangencies to the foliation $\mathcal F(\hat v)$.
-In the case we consider, the loops are images of boundaries of oriented compact surfaces under their immersions/embeddings in $A$.
-With the help of this calculus, the isomorphism $\pi_1(\mathcal F^{\leq 2}, \mathbf 1) \approx \Z$ is established in \cite{Ar1}.
+\begin{proof} The validation of this theorem is inspired by the \emph{graphic calculus} in \cite{Ar1} that converts homotopies of loops in the functional space $\mathcal F_{\leq 2}$ into cobordisms (surgeries) of doodles in $A$ with $2$-moderate tangencies to the foliation $\mathcal F(\hat v)$.
+With the help of this calculus, the isomorphism $\pi_1(\mathcal F^{\leq 2}, \mathbf 1) \approx \Z$ is established \cite{Ar1}.
+In the present case, the loops are images of boundaries of oriented compact surfaces under their immersions/embeddings in $A$.
 Fig. \ref{fig1.8_X} \, shows our modification of this graphic calculus in action.
 A generator of $\pi_1(\mathcal F_{\leq 2}, \mathbf 1) \approx \Z$ is depicted in Fig. \ref{fig.1.9_X}, (b).